Gemini-Solutions/gemblog-docs/docs/containers-without-docker.md

 ## Objective

-The objective of this series is to demonstrate that containers, which are essentially isolated processes, can be implemented without relying on a container runtime like Docker.
+This series is to demonstrate that containers, which essentially are isolated processes, can be implemented without relying on a container runtime like Docker.
 Vanilla Linux itself can facilitate the execution of containerized processes.
 Throughout this guide, we will explore how to create and manage our own containers independently.

 ## What is a Container